Via Romana

 The only chant about the Via that I know is true is that told about the Greek Powers.
 Seems the Greek Pantheon despises the Via Romana, and wants to eliminate it from existence.
 Proxies and priests in the know habitually attempt to destroy any entry to the Via they can find.
 It seems Zeus and his crew don’t care much for Rome or its creations, and the feeling from the Empire is mutual.
 Greek vandals are hotly pursued by the Via Legionnaires, and are never simply shown to an exit.

 Where can you find the Via Romana?
 Like I said before, the main entries onto the Road are in Dis and Jovar.
 There’s rumoured to be villages of “virtuous pagans” settled on Avernus, which are likely to have an entryway.
 Dozens, if not scores or hundreds, of Acheron’s cubes sport a portion of the road travelling across their face in a well-protected furrow.
 The Labyrinthine Portal on Mechanus is known to have several entries to the Via.
 And it links right in to the many roads of Arcadia, hardly noticed in the profusion of highways and byways.
-The only exit I know of personally on Mt.
-Celestia is one on Lunia, the first layer.
+The only exit I know of personally on Mount Celestia is one on Lunia, the first layer.
 The Via enters onto the Mount from an outlying island, and then crosses over Justinian’s Bridge to the bucolic roman town of Beautopolis.

 It seems to go nearly everywhere on that side of the Ring, but I’ve never had the time to walk its whole length.
-I’ll leave that to any cutters listening to this Mimir.
+I’ll leave that to any cutters listening to this mimir.

 So what should you do the next time you need to walk the planes of law?
 That’s right: Ave Caesar!